curl/everything-curl/ftp/ftps.md

 ## Common FTPS problems

-The single most common problem with FTPS comes from the fact that the FTP protocol (that FTPS transfers still mostly uses) uses a separate connection setup for the data transfer.
+The single most common problem with FTPS comes from the fact that the FTP protocol (that FTPS transfers still mostly use) uses a separate connection setup for the data transfer.
 This connection is done to another port and when FTP is done over clear text (non-FTPS), firewalls and network inspectors etc can figure out that this is FTP in progress and they can adapt things and